travis-ci/travis-yaml/README.md

 `json`     | Serialize as JSON, parsable via `Travis::Yaml.load`               | `secure`, `pretty` `yaml`     | Serialize as YAML, parsable via `Travis::Yaml.load`               | `secure`, `indentation`, `line_width`, `canonical`, `avoid_tags`

 The `secure` option can be set to `:decrypted` or `:encrypted`, enforcing the decrypted or encrypted form of secure strings to be serialized.
-In some serializations, this might lead to secure strings being mapped to norma strings if set to `:decrypted`.
+In some serializations, this might lead to secure strings being mapped to normal strings if set to `:decrypted`.

 ## Defining Structure